Wichilie/PokemonBattler/README.md

 Pokémon Battler
 ------------------------------------------------------------------------

-A work-in-progress battling AI for Pokémon.
+A work-in-progress AI for random Pokémon battles.
 More details will follow.